tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/add-sdk-to-your-app.md

 ---
-title: Add Client SDK to your App
+title: How to Add the Nexmo Client SDK to your App
 navigation_weight: 3
 ---